Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Methodology

 \subsubsection{Global context feature extraction}

-Taking input image $X_S \in \mathbb{R}^{H \times W \times 1}$ as an example, we first use a convolutional block with a convolutional kernel size of $7 \times 7$ to extract feature $F_0$ from $X_S$.
-After that, we segment the feature map into patches and project them into a sequence input $F'_{0} \in \mathbb{R}^{ \frac{H'}{P} \times \frac{W'}{P} \times D}$, where $P$ represents the patch size and $D$ the latent dimension.
-Next, we adopt several VSS blocks to model the spatial contextual information.
-A downsampling operation is used between each level.
-As shown in Fig. \ref{fig:pipeline}(a), we can acquire hierarchical feature representations $F'_{i}$, where $i \in \{0, 1, 2, 3\}$.
+Taking an input image $X \in \mathbb{R}^{H \times W \times 1}$ as an example, we first use a convolutional block to extract features from the input image.
+The convolutional block contains a convolutional layer with a kernel size of $7 \times 7$, batch normalization, and a ReLU function.
+After that, we segment the extracted feature map $F_0$ into patches and project them into a sequence input $F'_{0} \in \mathbb{R}^{ \frac{H'}{P} \times \frac{W'}{P} \times D}$, where $P$ represents the patch size and $D$ represents the latent dimension.
+Next, we adopt several VSS blocks to model the spatial contextual information and achieve hierarchical feature representations $F'_{i}$, where $i \in \{1, 2, 3\}$.

-The structure of the VSS block is depicted in Fig. \ref{fig:pipeline}(b).
-The input feature is first processed through a layer normalization and then split into two branches.
-One branch contains a linear embedding layer, followed by a $3 \times 3$ depth-wise convolution (DWConv) layer, a 2D selective scanning module (SS2D) for contextual modeling, and a layer normalization.
+The structure of the VSS block is presented in Fig. \ref{fig:pipeline}(b).
+The input feature is first processed through layer normalization and then split into two branches.
+One branch contains a linear embedding layer, followed by a depth-wise convolution (DWConv) layer, a 2D selective scanning module (SS2D) for contextual modeling, and a layer normalization.
 The other branch contains a linear embedding layer.
-The outputs of both branches are fused with the input feature via residual connection to produce the final output.
-In SS2D, we encode image patch sequences from four different directions, creating four distinct sequences.
-Each sequence is processed using SSM, and the final feature map is obtained by merging output features from all four sequences.
-As shown in Fig. \ref{fig:pipeline}(d), suppose the input of the SS2D is $f$, the output $f'$ can be expressed as follows:
+The outputs of these two branches are fused with the input feature by a residual connection to produce the final output.

+In SS2D, we encode the image patch sequences from four different directions, creating four distinct sequences.
+Each sequence is processed using the SSM, and the final feature map is obtained by merging the output features from the four sequences.
+As shown in Fig. \ref{fig:pipeline}(d), for the input feature $f$, the sequence process can be expressed as follows:

-where $Expand(\cdot)$ denotes the scanning expansion (creating sequences based on scanning directions), $j \in \{1, 2, 3, 4\}$ corresponds to the four different scanning directions.
-The selective cross-scanning spatial state sequential model $S6$ serves as the core operator, enabling each pixel in the image to effectively integrate information from all pixels across different directions. $Merge(\cdot)$ indicates the scanning merging process (adding the sequences processed by the $S6$ module from different scanning directions and reshaping the result into a 2D feature map).
+where $Expand(\cdot)$ denotes the scanning expansion (i.e., creating a sequence based on a scanning direction), $j \in \{1, 2, 3, 4\}$ corresponds to the four different scanning directions, the selective cross-scanning spatial state sequential model $S6$ serves as the core operator, enabling each pixel in the image to effectively integrate information from all pixels across different directions. $Merge(\cdot)$ means the scanning merging process (i.e., adding the sequences processed by the $S6$ module from different scanning directions and reshaping the result into a 2D feature map).